This page shows you how to deploy a sample container that has already been uploaded to the Container Registry repository to Cloud Run.

 products that are used by your Cloud Run service.

-Using GCP products together across multiple locations can affect
+Using Google Cloud products together across multiple locations can affect

 your service's latency as well as cost.